Sharkwald/sharkwald.github.io/cv.md

 ##### Various Public Sector Projects

 Full Stack developer in a distributed team across a number of public sector projects delivering highly secure solutions utilising a number of technology platforms.
-These included delivering a zero-data-loss data access system that made use of AWS cloud technologies including S3, SQS, EC2, CodeCommit, EKS.
+These included delivering a zero-data-loss data access system that made use of AWS cloud technologies including S3, SQS, EC2, CodeCommit, and EKS.

 Delivery was implemented using a rapid iteration DevOps method where the application was implemented on a number of Docker containers deployed in a Blue/Green manner with extensive use of infrastructure-as-code.